Delboy/DryDrops/README.md

 ### EPIC | Interaction
-- As a user, I can save my favorite products so that they are easily accessible for future purchases.
+- As a user, I can save my favourite products so that they are easily accessible for future purchases.
 - As a user, I can leave reviews on products so that I can share my experience with others.
 - As a user, I can sign up for the website's newsletter so that I can keep up to date with new products and promotions.
 - As a user, I can connect to the site's social media pages so that I can follow them and keep up to date with their products and promotions.